 As a Tasker, your offer must reflect the amount you expect to receive once you complete a task and shouldn't be a rate of charge (per hour/day/unit, etc.).

-Although offers must be for the whole task amount, we do allow very specific exceptions.
-These are:
+Although offers must be for the entire amount, we do allow specific exceptions of the following:

-- Dump fees: the cost of disposing items legally at a designated waste station.
+- Disposal fees: the cost of disposing of items legally at a designated waste or dump station.

-- Materials: the cost of buying material to complete the task, where the Poster keeps the material and end product after the task is complete.
-E.g. Wood for building a shelf, fabric for making a costume.
+- Materials to complete the task: the cost of buying material to complete the task, where the Poster keeps the material and end product after the task is complete, e.g. wood for building a shelf, fabric for making a costume

-- Items bought on Poster's behalf: the cost of buying items that the Poster keeps after the task is complete.
-E.g. Groceries and shopping.
+- Items purchased on the Poster's behalf: the cost of buying items that the Poster keeps after the task is complete e.g. groceries and shopping.

-Things to ask yourself when deciding on what price to offer:
+Things to consider when deciding on what price to offer:

 - How far away is the task?
 Will I need to offer a higher price to cover my travel costs?

-- Does my offer reflect the total amount I’m happy to receive for doing the task?
+- Does my offer reflect the total amount I’m happy to receive for completing the task?

-- Will I incur any costs on behalf of the Poster?
-Are any of my costs exceptions?
+- Will I incur any costs on behalf of the Poster that will need direct reimbursement?